NCAR/NA-CORDEX-CMIP6/postprocess/README_check_for_full_data.md

 Boulder Municipal Airport.
 Each subplot consists of two curves: the 5day average temperature and hourly temperature.

-All plots are located in the NA-CORDEX-CMIP6/postprocess directory
+All code is located in the NA-CORDEX-CMIP6/postprocess directory

 # Overview of Components